-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 000-21467

-(Exact name of registrant as specified in its charter)

-Delaware 41-2170618 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1300 South Second Street, Pekin, Illinois 61554 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (916) 403-2123

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each Class Trading Symbol Name of Exchange on Which Registered Common Stock, \$0.001 par value ALTO The Nasdaq Stock Market LLC (Nasdaq Capital Market)

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖂

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes

-The aggregate market value of the voting and non-voting common equity held by nonaffiliates of the registrant computed by reference to the closing sale price of such stock, was approximately \$210.8 million as of June 30, 2023, the last business day of the registrant's most recently completed second fiscal quarter.
+OR . ☐ TRANSITION REPORT PURSU JANT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 193 34 1 For the transition period fromto Commission file number: 000-21467 ALTO INGREDIENTS, INC. Exact name of registrant as specified in its of charter) - Delaware (State on the ministration of 41-2170618 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1300 South Second Street, Pekin, Illin nois 61554 (Address of principal executive office (Zip Code) Registra nt's telephone number, including area code: (833) 710-2586 Sec urities registered pursuant to Section 12(b) of the Act: Name of Exchan zo on Which Title of each Class Trading Symbol Register red Common Stock, \$0.001 par value ALTO The Nasdaq Stock (Nasdaq Capita Securi ities registered pursuant to Section 12(g) of t , Indicate by check mark if the registrant is a well-known seaso oned issuer, as defined in Rule 405 of the Secur rities Act.
+Yes □ No 凶 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d)) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all months (or for such shorter period that the registrant was requ Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (o electronically every Interactive Data File requir r for such shorter period that the registrant was red to be submitted pursuant to Rule 405 of required to submit such files).
+Yes \boxtimes No Regulation S-T Indicate by check mark whether the registrant is a large accel company.
+See the definitions of "large accelerated filer," "acc Large accelerated filer □ Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if th accounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant has filed a reporting under Section 404(b) of the Sarbanes-Oxley Act (15) 2 If securities are registered pursuant to Section 12(b) of the Accorrection of an error to previously issued financial statement l statements of the registrant included in the e filing reflect the Indicate by check mark whether any of those error correction registrant's executive officers during the relevant recovery pe lysis of incentive-based compensation recei ved by any of the Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ The aggregate market value of the voting and non-voting con nmon equity held by nonaffiliates of the registr ant computed by reference to the closing sa lle price of such stock, was approximately \$105 million as of June 28, 2024, the last business day of the registrant's most recently completed second fiscal quarter.

-As of March 12, 2024, there were 75,697,150 shares of the registrant's common stock, \$0.001 par value per share, and 896 shares of the registrant's non-voting common stock, \$0.001 par value per share, outstanding.
+As of March 12, 2025, there were 76,611,090 shares of the registrant's common stock, \$0.001 par value per share, and 896 shares of the registrant's non-voting common stock, \$0.001 par value per share, outstanding.